speedarius/rafters/README.md

 ### Adding an attribute to a component

-Each component exposes attributes to it's view using `Rafters::Component#attributes`, which are available in the view under the local variable `attributes`.
-The `attributes` are simply a collection of methods that you explicitly declare as such in your component, using the `Rafters::Component.attribute` method.
+Each component exposes `attributes` to it's view as locals.
+The `attributes` are simply a collection of methods that you explicitly declare as `attributes` in your component, using the `Rafters::Component.attribute` method.

 For instance, let's say we have a HeadingComponent that exposes a title attribute: